kubewarden/docs/src/distributing-policies/custom-certificate-authorities.md

 The system CA store is used to validate the trusted chain of certificates presented by the OCI registry.
 In a regular Kubewarden installation, the `policy-server` will use the CA store shipped with its Linux container.
 In the client side, `kwctl` will use your operating system CA store.

-If you are using the Controller, you can configure the PolicyServer via their `spec` fields, as documented [here](../operator-manual/policy-servers/01-custom-cert-auths.html).
+If you are using the [Kubewarden Controller](https://github.com/kubewarden/kubewarden-controller), you can configure the PolicyServer via their `spec` fields, as documented [here](../operator-manual/policy-servers/01-custom-cert-auths.html).

 > **Important**: the default behavior of `kwctl` and `policy-server` is to enforce HTTPS with trusted certificates matching the system CA store.
 You can interact with registries using untrusted certificates or even without TLS, by using the `insecure_sources` setting.
 This approach is **highly discouraged** in environments closer to production.